Chris Odoi-Atsem: Professional career

 Odoi-Atsem was considered one of the top prospects in the 2017 MLS SuperDraft and was selected with the 12th overall pick by D.C.
 United.
 On April 30, 2017, Odoi-Atsem made his professional and MLS debut in a 3–1 away win at Atlanta United.
 Odoi-Atsem came on in the 90th minute for Lloyd Sam and played the final five minutes of stoppage time.
-On November 28, 2017 his contract option with United was declined.
+On November 28, 2017, his contract option with United was declined.
 D.C.
 United re-signed Odoi-Atsem on February 16, 2018.

 He returned to the field after his battle with cancer on 29 May 2019, playing 67 minutes in a game against Chicago Fire.
 Odoi-Astem played with D.C.
 United's USL affiliate, Loudoun United in 2019.

 Odoi-Atsem scored his first goal for D.C.
 United on October 18, 2020, in a 2–1 win over FC Cincinnati.
 On January 27, 2021, D.C.
 United re-signed Odoi-Atsem to a two-year contract with a 2023 option.

 Following the 2022 season, his contract option was declined by D.C.
 United.

+In July 2023, Odoi-Atsem made an appearance for National Premier Soccer League side Alexandria Reds.
+He came on as a 59th-minute substitute and scored the game-winning goal in a 2–1 win away to Annapolis Blues.